classdojo/policies/terms.md

 > Basically,
 >
->  If someday you want to use third-party services through your ClassDojo account (e.g., Google Apps), we’ll connect your account to those services so you can use them.
+>  If someday you want to use third-party services through your ClassDojo account (e.g., Google Apps), we’ll help you connect your account to those services so you can use them.

 ## Modification to Agreement